SiteCockpitGmbH/plugin-plentymarkets-7/meta/documents/user_guide_en.md

+# SiteCockpit - the tool for digital accessibility

 **SiteCockpit** is a platform for digital accessibility developed in Germany that helps companies, public authorities, and organizations make their websites legally compliant, user-friendly, and inclusive.
 SiteCockpit offers practical and immediately applicable solutions for implementing the legal requirements.

 With our free plugin, you can quickly and easily integrate the **easyVision widget by SiteCockpit** into your PlentyONE shop.
 This is your first step toward digital accessibility—without any technical hurdles.